beRecruited/docker-osx/README.md

 This script acts as both an installer and as Virtual machine manager.
 On first run, it installs an OS X binary of the Docker client and starts a virtual machine with the Docker daemon running.
 It then sets up the shell environment so the Docker client knows to talk to the Docker daemon on the virtual machine.

-The virtual machine that Docker runs on is given the hostname `localdocker`.
-For example, if you run `docker run -p 8000:8000 ...`, then that will be available at `localdocker:8000` from OS X.
+The virtual machine that Docker runs on is given the hostname `berecruited.dev`.
+For example, if you run `docker run -p 8000:8000 ...`, then that will be available at `berecruited.dev:8000` from OS X.

 ## Additional commands